amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

        A delete records request runs when **type** field in the inbound requests table is set to **delete**.

        The **strategy** for an inbound request is set to **exact** by default.
 An exact matching strategy will find all records in all source tables that match the email address, phone number, or address group that is included in the inbound request.
+The request match category resulting from a match on pii will be `direct` and can be viewed on `Unified:Compliance`.

        The **strategy** may be set to **connected_pii**.
-A connected PII matching strategy will find all records in source tables that match the email address, phone number, or address group that is included in the inbound request *and* will find all matching records in Stitch output (core tables, stitched tables, and the **Unified Coalesced** table).
+A connected PII matching strategy will find all records in source tables that match the email address, phone number, or address group that is included in the inbound request *and* will find all records with the same Amperity ID as those direct matches.
+The request match category resulting from a match on Amperity ID will be `connected` and can be viewed on `Unified:Compliance`.

-       .. note:: A linkage table traces records in a custom domain table back to a source table.
-When a linkage table exists, a connected PII matching strategy will find all matching records in custom domain tables.
+       .. note:: The request match category resulting from a match due to source keys will be `source_key` and the request match category resulting from a match due to linkage tables will be `linkage_table`.

    * - .. image:: ../../images/steps-02.png